guibouland/MacTrack2/README.md

 ---

 The `input` subfolder (in the `examples` folder) contains a full, ready to use, example dataset that you can use to execute Axel's **Mactrack** by running the `gettingstarted_example` file in the `mactrack` folder.

+## Materials and Methods

+First, all the videos and frames we used for analysis and segmentation were taken using a spinning disk confocal microscope, which illuminates macrophages in red and calcium flashes in green, thanks to a zebrafish transgenic lineage.
+We cut the caudal fin fold of a zebrafish in order to study if there is a correlation between the macrophage polarization and calcium flashes.

 * [ ] Link to an ImageJ (Fiji) tuto to hand-cut frames.
 * [ ] update readme fully